UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 (
   ("globalisation" OR "globalization"
   OR "development assistance" OR "development aid"
-  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "poor countr*" OR "equality" OR "equity" OR "egalitar*" OR "disparit*" OR "representation" OR "discrimination" OR "criminali*" OR "marginali*" OR "otherness" OR "stereotypes" OR "human rights" OR "justice" OR "injustice"
+  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "BRICS" OR "poor countr*" OR "equality" OR "inequalit*" OR "equity" OR "inequity" OR "egalitar*" OR "disparit*" OR "representation" OR "discrimination" OR "criminaliz*" OR "criminalis" OR "marginali*" OR "otherness" OR "othering" OR "stereotypes"
+  OR "human rights" OR "political rights" OR "civil right$" OR "voting right$" OR "sexual rights" OR "land rights" OR "land tenure" OR "constitutional right$" OR "social right$" OR "right to religion" OR "religious freedom$"
+  OR (("rights") NEAR/3 ("child" OR "children*" OR "elderly" OR "tribal" OR "worker$" OR "elector*" OR "disabled" OR "disabilit*" OR "religious"))
+  OR "justice" OR "injustice" OR "oppression"
-  OR "social welfare" OR "social security" OR "social sustainability" OR "social polic*" OR "poverty" OR "low income" OR "economic burden" OR "debt" OR "microfinance" OR "homeless*" OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous" OR "sami" OR "sapmi" OR "minority group$" OR "ethnicity" OR "ethnic"
+  OR "welfare system" OR "social welfare" OR "social security" OR "social sustainability" OR "social polic*"
+  OR "social justice" OR "social sustainability" OR "social mobility" OR "climate justice" OR "environmental justice"
+  OR "poverty" OR "low income" OR "economic burden" OR "debt" OR "microfinance" OR "homeless*" OR "neoliberal" OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous" OR "sami" OR "sapmi" OR "saami" OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnicity" OR "ethnic"
+  OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived"))
   OR "racism" OR "racial" OR "apartheid"
-  OR "colonial" OR "colonialism"
-  OR "gender perspective$" OR "gendered" OR "sexism" OR "misogyny" OR "intersectional"
+  OR "colonialism" OR "postcolonial*" OR "decoloni*" OR "genocide$" OR "epistemicide" OR "gender perspective$" OR "gendered" OR "sexism" OR "misogyny" OR "intersectional*"
   OR "ageism"
   OR "homophob*" OR "gay" OR "lesbian" OR "bisexual" OR "transgender" OR "queer" OR "LGBT" OR "LGBTQ" )
   AND
   (
-    ("health education" OR "health polic*" OR "health organization$" OR "health service$" OR "health equity" OR "right to health*" OR "health rights" OR "health coverage" OR "health governance" OR "medical" OR "wellbeing" OR "well-being" OR "SDG 3"
+    ("health education" OR "health polic*" OR "health organization$" OR "health service$" OR "medical" OR "wellbeing" OR "well-being" OR "SDG 3"

     OR	"infectious disease$" OR "communicable disease$" OR "contagious disease$" OR "transmissible disease$"